 From 1991-1997 Dr. Meyer was in private practice in Phoenix, Arizona.
 During this time he served as a clinical faculty member for the Phoenix Orthopaedic Residency Program and Program Co-Director for the Phoenix Integrated Hand Fellowship Program.
 In 1997 Dr. Meyer accepted a faculty position as Chairman of Orthopaedics at Denver Health Medical Center and Professor in the Department of Orthopaedic Surgery at the University of Colorado College of Medicine in Denver.
 He served as Interim Chairman from 2000 until July 1, 2001.

-Dr. Meyer is board certified by the American Board of Orthopaedic Surgery with a Certificate of Added Qualification in surgery of the hand and upper extremity.
-He is a member of the American Orthopaedic Association, the American Academy of Orthopaedic Surgeons, the American Society for Surgery of the Hand, the Clinical Orthopaedic Society, the American College of Physicians, and is the immediate past president of the Clinical Orthopaedic Society, the second oldest orthopaedic society in the US.
-Dr. Meyer is also Chair of the Council of Orthopaedic Residency Directors Education Committee.
-Dr. Meyer has received numerous awards for Outstanding Teacher and Educator at each of the institutions where he has served.
+Dr. Meyer was board certified by the American Board of Orthopaedic Surgery with a Certificate of Added Qualification in surgery of the hand and upper extremity.
+He was a member of the American Orthopaedic Association, the American Academy of Orthopaedic Surgeons, the American Society for Surgery of the Hand, the Clinical Orthopaedic Society, the American College of Physicians, and was past president of the Clinical Orthopaedic Society, the second oldest orthopaedic society in the US.
+Dr. Meyer was also Chair of the Council of Orthopaedic Residency Directors Education Committee.
+Dr. Meyer received numerous awards for Outstanding Teacher and Educator at each of the institutions where he served.

 On February 1, 2015, the Press Register published a feature article on Dr. Meyer.